Psalm 127:3

 I love our three kids dearly.
 Yet sometimes I yearn for "a time to be silent".

-One weekend, I got my wish—though I had to get sick to do it.
+One weekend, I got my wish—though

 Our silent empty house.